dianacoffman/dianacoffman/ReadMe.md

 Here on my GitHub you can find projects about:

-- Data Cleaning and Data Modelin 🛠️
+- Data Cleaning and Data Modelin with Excel 🛠️
 - Exploratory Data Analysis (EDA) with SQL 💡
 - Data Visualization in Power BI and Tableau 📑
 - Web Scraping with Python 🔎